mirsadraee/Udacity_ND_Azure_Machine_Learning_Projects/Project_02/README.md

 <img src="figure/experiment_results.png"  width="1200">

-#### Take a screenshot of the best model after the experiment completes
-1. The best model for deployment is the one from VotingEnsemble training which can predict the target value by 95%.
+The best model for deployment is the one from VotingEnsemble training which can predict the target value by 95%.

 <img src="figure/experiment_best_model.png"  width="1200">